gdbroman/product/README.md

-# Product Tips for Software Engineers
+# Product

+Notes on building product, intended for software engineers.

+## Notes

 * Every screen should have a main CTA
   * Ask: where do I want my user to look?